Drevlians Nature Reserve: Topography

 The Polesie is a marshy region along the Prypiat River on the border between Ukraine and Belarus.
-The middle of the Uzh River runs along the northern border of the Drevlyans Reserve, as it flows northeast to meet the Prypiat.
+The middle of the Uzh River runs along the northern border of the Drevlians Reserve, as it flows northeast to meet the Prypiat.
 Smaller tributaries run north through the reserve into the Uzh.
 The terrain is flat.
 The site is roughly rectangular, measuring about 15 km by 25 km.